-In its rapid economic growth and structural transformation, China has benefited greatly from the new wave of globalization and the emergence and expansions of regional and global production chains since the 1980s.
-This is in part because of its Opening-Up policy begun in 1978, but also because of sweeping international liberalizations of trade and investment barriers.
+In its rapid economic growth and structural transformation, China has benefited enormously from the new wave of globalization and the emergence and expansion of regional and global production chains since the 1980s.
+This is in part because of its Opening-Up policy begun in 1978, but also because of sweeping international liberalizations of trade and investment regimes.
 This lecture addresses these and other related issues:

-- a) Waves of globalization since the early 1980s; - b) Reduced barriers to trade; - c) Reduced foreign investment barriers and the expanding role of multinational firms; - d) Advent of ICT and improved transport infrastructure; - e) Changing regimes of world production: Deepening production fragmentations and multiplication of regional and global production chains; - f) China's as a beneficiary of these changes and opportunities; - g) Climb the global ladder of imitation, adaptation and innovation.
+- a) Waves of globalization since the early 1980s; - b) Reduced barriers to trade; - c) Reduced foreign investment barriers and expanding roles of multinational firms; - d) Advent of ICT and improved transport infrastructure; - e) Changing regimes of world production: Deepening production fragmentations and multiplication of regional and global production chains; - f) China's as a beneficiary of these changes and opportunities; - g) Climb the ladder of globalization: imitation, adaptation and innovation.